vanusquarm/image-prediction-pytorch/README.md

 Although I added the rule `LowGPUUtilization` for the profiler, I could not see it in action since I could not afford to run a GPU instance.
 The other rules were tested and passed without any issues.

+If `LowGPUUtilization` is observed, I would switch from a GPU instance to a CPU instance to save cost.

+If there was an issue such as job failure due to OutOfMemory while debugging, I would choose a bigger machine with more memory to combat this.

 ## Model Deployment
 The model is deployed at an endpointed named `pytorch-inference-2022-01-03-04-57-09-279` on a `ml.m5.large` instance.